open-city/civic-json-worker/README.md

 ```

 `python run_update_test.py` to test the run_update process.
-`python tests.py` to test the API.
+`green test/integration -vvv` to test the API.
+`green test/integration -vvv --run-coverage` to test the API with code coverage

 ### Migrations